peppolautoriteit-nl/Invoice-Processes-Draft/Invoice_to_Payment_Process/Invoice_to_Payment_Process.md

 1. Where C4 has implemented automated processing, it is best practice to send a response / C4 confirmation of receipt within 1 hour, i.e. AB- acknowledgement or a more advanced processing status.
 2. During C4 processing (manual or automated), when invoice status changes, the change of status should be communicated to C1 within 1 hour or as soon as applicable.
 E.g. the status changes from AB- Acknowledgement to RE- Rejected.

 #### 3.2.3 Status codes

 The PEPPOL BIS Invoice Response supports a number of optional and mandatory status codes.
 In order to have a proper understanding of the status of invoices in the process there is a strict order in which the status codes need to be used.
 The order is shown in the table below.

-> Note that individual ERP vendors may have different process flow implementations and thus might not generate a status that corresponds with the codes in this list.
-Also the ERP vendor might not use the statusses in the same orders as defined here.

 | Status Code   | UNECE name                | BIS usage                                                                                                                                                                                                                                                                         | Clarification on requirements | Mandatory | Final |